pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ### The ConflictFinder

-The ConflictFinder is an algorithm that searches for sets of constraints that cannot be reduced further, also known as Irreducible Infeasible Sets (IIS).
+The ConflictFinder is an [algorithm that searches][6] for sets of constraints that cannot be reduced further, also known as [Irreducible Infeasible Sets (IIS)][6].
 These sets contain a group of constraints that, if any one of them is eliminated, the problem becomes feasible.
 For example, the set of constraints:

 $$x\ge1$$